Terminus07/superscraper/README.md

 # superscraper

-Superscraper is a web scraping tool that allows you to extract data from the web in a programmer friendly format.
-It combines [Scrapy](https://docs.scrapy.org/en/latest/) and [Selenium](https://selenium-python.readthedocs.io/) libraries together, to make web crawling as easy as executing a single command!
+`superscraper` allows you to extract data from the web in JSON format.
+You can either use it as a CLI tool, or as a library in your own scripts to generate data on the fly.

 ## Installation